EkatMarenina/ITMO_BioinformaticsPipelines_2026/README.md

-# Bioinformatics Pipeline - HW2
+# Bioinformatics Pipelines - HW2

 Nextflow pipeline for processing paired-end NGS data with QC, trimming, mapping, and coverage visualization by me.